karwler/VertiRead/README.md

 ## How to use it
 The idea is that you have a library directory in which you have your comics saved in form of pictures.
 The location of this directory can be changed in the settings.
+Left clicking on a book in the book list wil take you to the file explorer, while right clicking on a book will take you to the last viewed page.
 The last button in the book list allows you to navigate through files outside of the library directory.
-Left clicking on a book in the book list wil take you to the file explorer, while right clicking on a book will take you to the last viewed page.
+When in the book list or browser view, you can drag and drop a folder or file into the window to browse/open it.
+It's also possible to start the program with a file/directory path as a command line argument to start in the page browser or reader.
 The reader has a hidden side panel on the left.

 The program supports keyboard and controller bindings.
 DirectInput and XInput are handled separately.
 The bindings can be changed in the settings.